saqui3001/saqui3001.github.io/index.md

 - Mobile-optimized user experiences.

 # Projects
-I am working on a number of projects, some notables are as below:
+I am into a number of projects, some notables are as below:
-- I developed a Enterprise grade scalable retail e-commerce solution for men's clothing leveraging Django and Python.
+- Enterprise grade scalable retail e-commerce solution for men's clothing leveraging Django and Python.
-- Working on Automation and Data Analytics leverging Python.
+- Automation and Data Analytics leverging Python.
-- Working on an Android/IOS Ecoomerce App for Grocery Marketplace.
+- Android/IOS Ecoomerce App for Grocery Marketplace leverging Flutter.
 - Also developing a Customer Dashboard plugin for WordPress.

 # Details Coming Soon ...